jyu1129/resnet50-crack-detection/README.md

 #### test_whole_image
 This is to specify the filepath and the target size of the image for `predict` mode.

+#### live
+This is to specify the video streaming url and also the kernel size for `predict-live` mode.

 #### model
 It is also not recommended editing these fields except for `save_dir` and `load_dir` which is the save directory and load directory for the model(s) trained.